aaronbieber/singleservingphoto/_posts/2007-05-22-focal-length-reciprocal-rule.markdown

 one stop slower than the rule tells you to.
-In other words, if the rule estimates 1/125th is fast enough, you can probably get by at 1/60th (each full stop in the shutter scale is about half as long or twice as long, depending on which direction you're moving in; see the "Tedious Explanation of the f/stop":http://www.uscoles.com/fstop.htm).
+In other words, if the rule estimates 1/125th is fast enough, you can probably get by at 1/60th (each full stop in the shutter scale is about half as long or twice as long, depending on which direction you're moving in; see the [Tedious Explanation of the f/stop](http://www.uscoles.com/fstop.htm).)

 If you liked this article or have suggestions that might make it easier to understand, leave a comment!
 Happy shooting.